Collins, Farenthold apologize to each other

 "Did you see the one who challenged me to a duel?"
 Collins said at a Tuesday hearing, according to audio posted to the website of the Senate appropriations committee Subcommittee on Transportation, Housing and Urban Development and Related Agencies.

 "Trust me, you know why he challenged you to a duel?
-Because you could beat the s--- out of him," a male voice that appears to be the top Democrat on the committee Sen. Jack Reed is heard responding.
-CNN has reached out to Reed's office for comment and has not yet received a response.
+Because you could beat the s--- out of him," the top Democrat on the committee Sen. Jack Reed is heard responding.

 Collins asks him if he's seen a picture of Farenthold posing in pajamas with a woman in lingerie.
 The picture appears to be from a 2009 costume party fundraiser, according to the Houston Chronicle.
 "A week doesn't go by it doesn't show up on Twitter," Farenthold told the paper in 2015.